Category: Pharmaceuticals and Biotechnology

 Facile catalysis by iron complex

-Researcher: Dr. Graham de Ruiter
+Researcher: Associate Prof. Graham de Ruiter

 A fast, cheap, and eco-friendly method for catalysis of several types of reactions: Hydrogen Isotope Exchange, Alkene Isomerization, Z-Selective Alkyne functionalization, Cross-Coupling, Hydrogenation and C-H activation.
 In particular, the Hydrogen isotope exchange technology is based on an iron complex, that...